Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

 Deadline: April 29th

-Gifting $7,500 annually for up to five years, the Neal O. Thorpe Memorial Scholarship was initiated by the Alaska Community Foundation to remember the Executive Director of the Murdock Charitable Trust.
-The renewable fund selects Alaskan residents, preferably Alaskan Natives, who are graduating from high school and attending eligible Pacific Northwest colleges, including Multnomah University and Pacific Lutheran University.
+Gifting $7,500 annually for up to five years, The Alaska Community Foundation offers the Neal O. Thorpe Memorial Scholarship.
+It honors the Executive Director of the Murdock Charitable Trust.
+The scholarship is $7,500 annually for up to five years.
+The renewable fund selects Alaskan residents, preferably Alaskan Natives, who are graduating from high school and attending eligible Pacific Northwest colleges.
+These include Multnomah University and Pacific Lutheran University.
 Priority is given to first-generation college students pursuing baccalaureate study.

 Contact